 THE SBD Motorsport UK HSA BRITISH SPRINT CHAMPIONSHIP

-The 2020 SBD Motorsport UK HSA British Sprint Championship, organised by the Hillclimb and Sprint Association, is made up of 16 events (32 scoring rounds of which the best 20 count) held at venues in England, Scotland, Wales and Northern Ireland.
-Venues include Castle Combe, Snetterton, Aintree, Anglesey, Lydden Hill, Knockhill and Kirkistown.
+The 2023 SBD Motorsport UK HSA British Sprint Championship, organised by the Hillclimb and Sprint Association, is made up of 21 events (42 scoring rounds of which the best 20 count) held at venues in England, Scotland, Wales and Northern Ireland.
+Venues include Cadwell Park, Castle Combe, Snetterton, Blyton Park, Anglesey, Lydden Hill, Knockhill and Kirkistown.

 The British and National championship titles are the most prestigious in UK motor sport and the British Sprint Championship is the premier Championship in the discipline of sprinting.
 It is open to competitors holding RS National and above competition licences.

-The British Sprint Championship celebrates its 50th Anniversary in 2020, dating back to 1970 when it was first won by Patsy Burt driving a 4.5L Oldsmobile powered McLaren M3A and it has continued to attract the fastest racing cars to feature on the UK's circuits.
+The British Sprint Championship, which celebrated its 50th Anniversary in 2020, dates back to 1970 when it was first won by Patsy Burt driving a 4.5L Oldsmobile powered McLaren M3A and it has continued to attract the fastest racing cars to feature on the UK's circuits.
 In recent times V10 and V8 powered Goulds, Pilbeams and Lolas have featured at the top of the Championship tables providing a spectacle unmatched by other classes of circuit racing with the exception of Formula One.

 The event format for the principle championship title comprises, practice, qualification and two Run Offs for the fastest 12 qualifiers for each Run Off.
 The fastest time recorded in each Run Off receives twenty five points reducing by one point for each subsequent slower competitor down to 1 point for the 25th qualifier for that Run Off.
 Bonus points are awarded to competitors who finish the timed and Run Off runs with a new record for their particular class of car.